Erbium Laser Resurfacing in Minneapolis, MN

 Swelling and redness, dryness and peeling are common after the procedure, you can expect your skin to heal in 10 to 21 days.
 Redness may persist for two to three months.
 After treatment, it is important to protect the newly-resurfacing skin.
 Individual results may vary.

-Find out more about erbium laser skin resurfacing today: call (217) 207-3030 or contact Dr. Michele Zormeier online.
+Find out more about erbium laser skin resurfacing today: call (952) 681-2157 or contact Ashley Keeter online.